sperrone78/elemental-fury/elemental_progression.md

 - **Cost:** 50 Diamonds
 - **Slots:** 2 rings max
 - **Effect:** Unlocks **Lv 6‑10** for its element.
-- **Unequip:** Can only equip and unequip between games, loose ability to go past level 5 if ring not equipped
+- **Unequip:** Can only equip and unequip between games, lose the ability to go past level 5 if ring not equipped

 ---